BenningtonCS/tristanryerparke/Gradient Descent Try 2/readme.md

 Test 10%

 Training:

-	Then in the Train_Model.py file, the training data is imported and split into inputs and outputs.
+	In the Train_Model.py file, the training data is imported and split into inputs and outputs.
 	The script then normalizes the data to a 0-1 scale, saving the maxes and mins for later.

 	This data is then sent to the Gradient Descent function and a row of 1s are added to the beginning of the input.